callanalexander/pardalote/README.md

 7. then run the big cell
 8. pardalote opens!
 You can load your embeddings and associated audio and start clustering.
 You can use our files as a first try.
 See [Using the GUI](docs/03_using_the_gui.md) for how to use.

+A video tutorial is in production and will be available shortly.

 ## How to get embeddings in the right format?